Kingfrankbob/MatrixAPI/readme.md

 The two main inspirations for this project were `williamdoesdev` and `StephenKMorgan`

-- Stephen with significant contributions and ideas for this project
+- Stephen with significant contributions and ideas for this project, review, cleanup, general consultant, and Epic Person(NO JOKE)!!!!!!
-- William with the previous API experience
+- William with the previous API experience (also encouragement from that to be able to do this)

 ### Adding New Screens